-Friday through Sunday, May 31 - June 2, 2013 Introductory Retreat What is Serene Reflection Meditation?
+Friday through Sunday, February 12 - 14, 2016 Introductory Retreat What is Serene Reflection Meditation?
 And how is it helpful in meeting the demands of daily life?
 How important is it in the practice of Buddhism?
 An Introductory Retreat introduces guests new to Shasta Abbey to the Serene Reflection (Soto Zen) practice in a monastic setting.
 It provides down-to-earth help for taking this practice back into daily life outside the monastery gates.
 Within the monastic schedule, and in silence as much as possible, Introductory Retreats offer meditation instruction, short periods of seated meditation, Dharma Talks and informal discussions with time for questions.
 The retreat concludes with an informal tea for retreat guests, monks and our local congregation.

 Introduction to Serene Reflection Meditation Various articles Read/Download

 Sunday, February 14, 2016 10:30am Festival of Avalokiteshwara Bodhisattva Avalokiteshwara, "Regarder of the Cries of the World", is the Bodhisattva of Compassion and Mercy.
 She is dedicated to assuming whatever form is necessary to help living beings on their way to the Other Shore, Nirvana.
 Appearing sometimes female, sometimes male, in accordance with this vow, Great Compassion is ultimately beyond all opposites.
 She often holds with one hand a lotus blossom, symbol of training and enlightenment, and pours out from a vase in the other hand the sweet water of Compassion upon a troubled sea of suffering existence.
 Avalokiteshwara represents our willingness to train ourselves for the benefit of others and to help beings however we can.

 Opening Up To Compassion Rev. Master Meian Elbert Listen/Download